xiaohui-zhangxh/ruby_llm/README.md

 Check out the guides at https://rubyllm.com for deeper dives into conversations with tools, streaming responses, embedding generations, and more.

+## Contributing

+We welcome contributions to RubyLLM!

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions on how to:
+- Run the test suite
+- Add new features
+- Update documentation
+- Re-record VCR cassettes when needed

+We appreciate your help making RubyLLM better!

 ## License

 Released under the MIT License.